The Battle of Cut Knife Hill (1885)

 The battlefield was proclaimed a national historic site in 1923.

-For a more complete summary of the 1885 North-West Rebellion, see the Canadian Encyclopedia.
+For a more complete summary of the 1885 North-West Resistance, see the Canadian Encyclopedia.

 Peter Decoteau of the Red Pheasant Cree Nation partook in the battle.
 Read this article to learn about the accomplishments of Peter’s son, Alex.